The regulatory conditions for foreign investments in Russia

 As in most countries, Russia/EAEU customs regulations established standard customs regimes of import and export, re-import and re- export as well as economic customs regimes designated for special/irregular situations (e.g., customs warehouse, temporary import, free customs zone, etc.).
 Goods may be placed under any of the applicable customs regimes (i.e., “customs procedures”) established by the Customs Code of the CU/EAEU that are based on the International Convention on Harmonized Commodity Description and Coding System.
 Below is a brief description of the most commonly used customs regimes.

-The importation of goods for internal (home) consumption (usually, the synonymous term “release for free circulation” is used in practice) in Russian territory is the main customs regime for importation with the ensuing free circulation of goods in Russia without any further customs restrictions or post-clearance customs control, provided that all applicable customs duties and taxes have been paid.
+The importation of goods for internal (domestic) consumption (usually, the synonymous term “release for free circulation” is used in practice) in Russian territory is the main customs regime for importation with the ensuing free circulation of goods in Russia without any further customs restrictions or post-clearance customs control, provided that all applicable customs duties and taxes have been paid and non-tariff requirements have been met.

 Local branches and representative offices of foreign companies can release goods for internal consumption in Russia, subject to certain conditions.